tranquilit/WAPT-Documentation/source/wapt-create-packages/package-msu/index.rst

     Pre-requisites: to build WAPT packages, :ref:`the WAPT development environment must be installed <envdev_setup>`;

-Between Patch Tuesday releases, Microsoft may release additional KBs or critical ones that needs to be pushed to hosts quickly.
+Between Patch Tuesday releases, Microsoft may release additional KBs or critical updates that will need to be pushed to hosts quickly.

 For that purpose, WAPT provides a package template for \*.msu files.

 In that example, we use the KB4522355 downloaded from Microsoft Catalog website.

-* download the KB package from Microsoft Catalog website :
+* download the KB package from Microsoft Catalog website:

   * `download KB4522355 MSU <https://www.catalog.update.microsoft.com/Search.aspx?q=KB4522355>`_;

 Creating a MSU package template from the WAPT console
 -----------------------------------------------------